2020–2021 Belarusian protests: Attacks on journalists and censorship

 On 1 September, 6 Belarusian journalists who covered the protest march of students in Minsk were detained.
 Initially they were taken to the police office to check the documents, but they were later charged with "participation in an unauthorized mass event" and coordination of the protests.

 Starting 5 October, only state-approved and sponsored media were allowed to act as journalists in Belarus.
 This was achieved through journalist licenses, which was first announced on 2 October after TUT.BY, and several other news organizations were stripped of their journalist mandates.
 The licenses were strictly issued by the Belarusian government and forbid all medias from chronicling protests, demonstrations and other material deemed as "anti-governmental" by the state.

 Photographers working for the Russian state-owned agencies Komsomolskaya Pravda and TASS were detained on 12 October during the second seniors' march.

 On 12 November, anarchist activist and journalist Mikola Dziadok was arrested in a safe house in Asipovichy District.
 His Telegram channel was captured by the police.
 He was beaten during the arrest.
 The "Anarchist Black Cross" claimed that he was tortured to give access to his computer data.

-On 19 November, NEXTA founder Stepan Putilo and former chief-editor Roman Protasevich were added to the terrorism list by the Belarusian KGB.
-The list included 726 persons, Putilo and Protasevich were the only Belarusian citizens on it.
+On 19 November, NEXTA founder Stsiapan Putsila and former chief-editor Roman Protasevich were added to the terrorism list by the Belarusian KGB.
+The list included 726 persons, Putsila and Protasevich were the only Belarusian citizens on it.

 On 3 December, a court in Minsk stripped TUT.BY of its media license over allegedly spreading "false information."

 On 23 May 2021, Belarusian authorities ordered Ryanair Flight 4978, a passenger plane flying from Greece to Lithuania, to land while over Belarusian airspace, and sent a fighter jet to intercept the plane and escort it to Minsk.
 While there police entered the plane and arrested Roman Protasevich, a Belarusian journalist who had been critical of Lukashenko's government; the plane was then allowed to leave.
 The action prompted widespread condemnation and sanctions from various European countries.

 On 1 June, Belarusian prisoner Stepan Latypov, detained in a crackdown on protests, attempted to cut his own throat with a pen during a court hearing after telling his family that he had been held in a torture cell for 51 days and being informed by police that his relatives and neighbors would be prosecuted under criminal law if he did not confess.